Basque Fatherland and Liberty

-The Basque separatist group ETA plans to fully lay down its weapons by 08 April 2017.
-ETA, which has killed more than 800 people over several decades through bombings and assassinations, had enforced a unilateral ceasefire since 2011.
+The Basque separatist group ETA relinquished its last caches of weapons 08 April 2017, effectively ending one of the longest conflicts in contemporary European history.
+The International Verification Commission (IVC) confirmed that the militant group gave French authorities a list of the locations of 12 weapons caches.
+ETA, which had killed more than 800 people over several decades through bombings and assassinations, had enforced a unilateral ceasefire since 2011.
 "The Basque government will do everything in its power to make sure this goes according to plan, even if not everything is in our hands," the Basque government's regional leader Inigo Urkullu said in a news conference on 17 March 2017.ETA was formed in the late 1950s during the dictatorship of Francisco Franco with the aim of establishing an independent Basque state in northern Spain and southern France.
 But the group has been severely weakened in recent years after hundreds of its members, including its leader, were arrested and police seized several of its weapons stashes.
 The group announced a permanent ceasefire in 2011, but the governments of Spain and France refused to take part in its disarmament because ETA tied it to the future of its members, both in and out of jail.
 The two countries demanded that ETA lay down its weapons without conditions and disband.
 Areas populated by the ethnic Basques are divided between France and Spain.
 The areas are composed of seven provinces: three under French administration, Iparraldea or Northern Basque Country, and four under Spanish administration, Hegoaldea or Southern Basque Country.

 In 1901, the founder of the Basque Nationalist Party, Sabino Arana, coined the term, Euzkadi (also spelled Euskadi) to describe a hypothetical Basque confederated state comprised of the seven Basque provinces.